|

 Geoffrey Kingscott book Lost Railways of Warwickshire he claims the

 'second platform and the passing loop were done away with'.
-As can be seen by
+As can be

-viewing image 'lnwrn&s1755' which shows the
+seen by viewing image 'lnwrn&s1755' which

-The station opened on 1st August 1895 and remained open until
+The station opened on 1st August 1895 and remained open

-being withdrawn on 2nd December 1963.
+service being withdrawn on 2nd December 1963.
 As at Flecknoe, the station was

 constructed of timber throughout.
 The two platforms, buildings and passenger